repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     Usage: rstuf artifact download [OPTIONS] ARTIFACT_NAME

-    Downloads an artifact(s) using TUF metadata from a given artifacts URL.
+    Downloads an artifact using TUF metadata from a given artifacts URL.
     Note: all options for this command can be configured.
     Read 'rstuf artifact repository' documentation for more information.